danmbrown/city-of-whispers/Moves.md

 - Roll Social Interaction moves with advantage
 - Take +1 to a Network move for each asset spent
 - Repair an item
+- Improve your standing in your faction

 <a id="Faction-Moves"></a>
 ## Faction Moves

 ### Secure Resource
 To acquire resources, including materials, expertise, and personnel, a faction may make use of its existing aspects so long as they’re relevant to the acquisition.
-If the faction is operating in a neighborhood it controls with aspects that help the acquisition, it may include those aspects when rolling.
+If the faction is operating in a neighborhood it controls, it may include the neighborhood as an aspect when rolling.

-When a faction works to acquire a rare or expensive resource, roll +aspects.
+When a faction works to acquire a rare, expensive, or illicit resource, roll +aspects.

 - **11+** The faction acquires the resource, adding that resource to its aspects.
 - **8 - 10** The faction acquires the resource, but must rewrite one of its aspects.